yodamad/heimdall/README.md

 # heimdall
-A CLI to help with your git directories
+A CLI to help with your git directories for now 😉